HIS8125 : Public History Project

 Assessment Rationale And Relationship

-The final independent project is developed in consultation with an external industry mentor, and supervised by a historical expert from within Newcastle University’s extensive research expertise (in consultation with the Degree Programme Director).
-This combination provides the flexibility for students to work with small independent community practitioners as well as large regional or national public history institutions, depending on their area of interest.
+The final independent project is supervised by a historical expert from within Newcastle University’s extensive research expertise (in consultation with the Degree Programme Director), with further consultation to be sought from an external industry mentor.
+The combination of academic and practice-based expertise will support students working with a range of collaborative partners, from small, independent community practitioners to larger regional or national public history institutions.

-Portfolio of evidence will demonstrate the development and final outputs of the project.
-This may take the form of images, audio-visual or other materials.
+The portfolio of evidence will demonstrate the development and final outputs of the project.
+This may take the form of images, audio-visual, or other materials.

-The Report will demonstrate the practitioners ability to explain the aims, methods and outputs of a public history project.
+The report will test the practitioner's ability to explain the aims, methods, and outputs of a public history project.
 The final reflective essay will demonstrate the practitioner's ability to integrate theory and practice.

 Reading Lists